-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
-Admitted applicants shou na miciaae wan-no C1 Total first-time, first-year (freshman) men who applied 2156 C1 Total first-time, first-year (freshman) women who applied 3157 C1 Total first-time, first-year (freshman) men who were admitted 1056 C1 Total first-time, first-year (freshman) women who were admitted 1462 C1 Total full-time, first-time, first-year (freshman) men who enrolled 377 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 C1 Total full-time, first-time, first-year (freshman) women who enrolled 486 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shot ilu iliciuue wait-ili C1 Total first-time, first-year (freshman) men who applied 1439 C1 Total first-time, first-year (freshman) women who applied 1686 C1 Total first-time, first-year (freshman) men who were admitted 1295 C1 Total first-time, first-year (freshman) women who were admitted 1519 C1 Total full-time, first-time, first-year (freshman) men who enrolled 558 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 C1 Total full-time, first-time, first-year (freshman) women who enrolled 609 C1 Total part-time, first-time, first-year (freshman) women who enrolled 2 res INO C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)